AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **stopPoll**(`parameters`): `Promise`<[`ok`](../modules/index.types.default.md#ok-1)\>

 Stops a poll.
-A poll in a message can be stopped when the message has can_be_edited flag set
+A poll in a message can be stopped when the message has can_be_edited flag is set

 #### Parameters